-Tonight, I’m going to trash a book by a Romanian author, Ioana Nitobe Lee – feel free to ckeck out her website and other books!
+Tonight, I’m going to trash a book by a Romanian author, Ioana Nitobe Lee – feel free to check out her website and her other books as well.

-No, i won’t throw the book in the trash, for several reasons, but i will (try to) share with you what i thought about the book while reading it.
+No, i won’t throw the book in the trash, for several reasons. i will (try to) share with you what i thought about the book while reading it.

 This book was the bilingual version -Romanian and English, mother bought and let me read as well.
 Better said pushed me into reading it, by forcing me to take the book.
 So, this is the main reason I can’t throw it in the bin.
 If you want to read it in English only, you have to look for “The Cherry Blossom Rarely Smiles.”

 There are 2 more books following this one: The American Nightmare and Aisuru 2.
 These 2 books I have yet to read.
 Anyways, let’s go back to my title.

 In Aisuru (or The Cherry Blossom Rarely Smiles in English), Ioana talks about her life while married to a Japanese man, though he wasn’t your ordinary man, but someone from a very wealthy and important Japanese family.
 This is almost a Cinderella love story.